josephsenior/Grinta-Agent/docs/features/terminal-interface.md

 ## 🌟 **Overview**

-OpenHands features a revolutionary terminal interface inspired by modern development tools like Bolt.new.
+Forge features a revolutionary terminal interface inspired by modern development tools like Bolt.new.
 The terminal provides a premium, glassmorphism-based design with advanced interactive features, real-time streaming, and comprehensive accessibility support.

 ### **Key Features**
 - **Glassmorphism Design**: Modern translucent interface with depth